parthodas23/Project-2/README.md

 # Name

-This repo added by Partho.
+This repo is added by Partho.